Do trophy hunters really kill endangered animals?

 We have seen an alarming number of hunting brands and hunters deliberately distance themselves from anything even remotely connected to trophy hunting, as if the word itself denotes evil.

-Unfortunately, that plays right into the hands of organisations like Animal Justice Party and PETA, who have a clear agenda to not just ban trophy hunting, but to ban anything to do with the human use or consumption of animals.
-Their ultimate goal is to end ALL hunting, fishing, and meat eating, and enforce a plant-based diet.
+The ultimate goal of organisations like this is to end ALL hunting, fishing, and meat eating, and enforce a plant-based diet.
 Trophy hunting is just the first step on that agenda.

 So what is the truth?
 Are the activists right?
 Are hunters really killing endangered animals, and if so, do they deserve worldwide condemnation?

-To find the answer, we need to stop doing what the activists are doing – responding emotionally about an individual animal or situation – and instead, look at the big picture.
+To find the answer, we need to stop doing what the activists do – responding emotionally about an individual animal or situation.
+Instead, we need to look at the bigger picture.

 Using the example of Tess Talley, much of the furore and anger resulted from two equally mistaken beliefs: